nirupamkumar/Multiplayer-Framework-Comparison/README.md

-# Multiplayer-Framework-Comparison
+# Multiplayer Framework Comparison
- Graduation-Thesis
+**Graduation Thesis**

+## Overview

-# Topic
+### Topic

-Based on the market shares, it is evident that we are now in the era of multiplayer games.
-There is high demand for them, as we can see in online insights there are millions of players playing online games every day.
-Implementing multiplayer games can be challenging depending on the type of game and the network architecture one chooses.
-There are different approaches to creating multiplayer games, especially when it comes to implementing multiplayer servers.
+We are currently in the golden age of multiplayer games, as evidenced by their significant market share and the millions of players engaging in online gaming daily.
+However, implementing multiplayer functionality is no small feat, as it presents challenges depending on the type of game and the chosen network architecture.
+There are various approaches to creating multiplayer games, particularly in the implementation of multiplayer servers.

-The server needs to be robust to match the game objects, player positions, stats, matchmaking, and others.
-There are lot of different library implementations out there for creating multiplayer games, with three of them being dominant choices.
-Since every game requirement is different, the topic of this thesis is finding advantages and disadvantages between those implementations in the form of criteria for these three dominant choices.
+A robust server is crucial for synchronizing game objects, player positions, stats, matchmaking, and more.
+Among the many libraries available for creating multiplayer games, three have emerged as dominant choices.
+Since game requirements vary, this thesis aims to identify the advantages and disadvantages of these three dominant frameworks by evaluating them based on specific criteria.

-This thesis aims to compare three approaches by using criteria like how many lines of code is needed to implement required functionalities, which approach has a steeper learning curve, how well they perform when it comes to standard multiplayer features, how many objects network can handle and others.
-To achieve this, this thesis will create three same MUD (multi-user dungeon) genre prototypes for each approach.
-First approach will be to write own client-server implementation.
-Second approach will be to use Photon library, and third approach will use Netcode for gameobjects multiplayer implementation.
+### Objective
+The goal of this thesis is to compare three different approaches to multiplayer game implementation using key criteria such as:
+- Lines of code required to implement essential functionalities
+- Learning curve associated with each approach
+- Performance in standard multiplayer features
+- Network capacity in handling game objects
+- And more...

+To accomplish this, the thesis will develop three identical prototypes of a MUD (Multi-User Dungeon) game, each using a different approach:
+1. Custom client-server implementation
+2. Photon Engine
+3. Netcode for GameObjects

-For monitoring and results this thesis will use inbuilt stats, and multiplayer profiler tool to fill the criteria list.
+For monitoring and evaluation, the thesis will utilize built-in statistics and the Multiplayer Network Profiler tool to assess the specified criteria.

+## Tools and Technologies

+### Development Tools
+- **Unity**: Version 2022.3.14f1 LTS (Client)
+- **.NET C# Console**: (Server)

+### Libraries
+- **WebSocket-Sharp**
+- **Photon Engine**
+- **Netcode for GameObjects**

+### Monitoring Tools
+- **Multiplayer Network Profiler**
+- **JetBrains dotTrace**